Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-The Puma Palermo is a shoe that feels like it’s been pulled directly from a time capsule, and honestly, that’s its greatest strength.
-Originally launched back in the late '70s and early '80s, it became a staple of the European football terrace culture.
-After a long hiatus, Puma brought it back in a big way for its 45th anniversary in 2023, and it has since exploded into a must-have for anyone chasing that perfect retro look.
+The Puma Palermo feels like it was pulled straight from a time capsule, and that's its whole appeal.
+Originally launched in the late '70s and early '80s, it became a staple of European football terrace culture.
+After a long hiatus, Puma brought it back for its 45th anniversary in 2023, and it quickly turned into a must-have for anyone chasing that perfect retro look.

 Quick Take